The scientist: Barry Commoner, combining ecologism with the social and policy dimensions

-In his book, “The Closing Circle” (1971), he was perhaps the first to imagine a model of a circular economy and was certainly among the first to combine science and political activism, linking the issues of ecology to those of public participation and social justice: environmental crisis and political decision-making.
+In his book, “The Closing Circle” (1971), he was perhaps the first to imagine a model of a Circular economy and industry and was certainly among the first to combine science and political activism, linking the issues of ecology to those of public participation and social justice: environmental crisis and political decision-making.

 We are talking about Barry Commoner (1917 – 2012), an American scientist and activist.
 He graduated in Zoology from Columbia University, received a PhD in Biology from Harvard University and was a professor of Plant Physiology at Washington University in Saint Louis for many years.
 Commoner is the man who led the first steps of environmentalism by studying the effects on people’s health caused by the American nuclear tests of the 1950s (his action contributed to their ban, in 1963).